singhsneha605/Business-Performance-Dashboard/README.md

 ---

-## How to Build — Follow the Step-by-Step Guide
-All Tableau steps are in `tableau_dashboard_steps.md`

----

 ## Skills Demonstrated
 `Data Visualisation` · `Dashboard Design` · `KPI Reporting` · `Tableau Public` · `Business Intelligence` · `Storytelling with Data`